 October Through August: Retake your SAT or ACT if needed

 In case you are dissatisfied with your first score (which is true for most students), there are multiple chances for you to retake the SAT or the ACT throughout the school year.
 Be sure to check out each company’s website for registration and their corresponding test dates.

 A note about retaking your standardized tests: Though you definitely want to get the best standardized test scores you can so you have a better shot at scholarships and getting admitted to your top colleges, make sure you have realistic expectations about your retakes.
 You will need to double-down on your studying and really target your problem areas to improve your score.
 Keep in mind that you probably won’t see any huge jumps either; the average score increase for SAT retakes, for example, is 40 points.
 There’s also a chance your score might even go down with a retake; the College Board reports that 55% of students increase their SAT score, 35% see a decrease, and 10% stay the same.

-October through June: Take SAT Subject Tests if applicable
+October Through August: Take SAT Subject Tests if applicable

 Back to the SAT Subjects Tests!
 Maybe you took Biology AP last year, but missed your chance to take the Subject Test.
 It would be wise to review over the summer and take the exam in October, before you forget everything.
 And if you plan on taking any language exam that includes a listening portion, be ready by November because they are offered only once a year.
 Finally, of course, take any Subject Tests on the classes you took during your junior year.

 It’s that time of the year again.
 Study intensely, and show off your knowledge on the day of the exams!